 Facebook, Twitter, Instagram, YouTube, and all other social media (which includes advertising in them) aren’t owned by you.
 If these services decide to close, your 30k followers on Facebook will be worth nothing.
 But if you have an email list of 30k, you would still have access to them.

-Growing your email list, however, is almost always not a priority for marketers in the Philippines.
+Growing your email list, however, is almost always not a priority for most marketers.

 Sadly, the current standard is growing your marketing reach.
 Hopefully, these statistics will encourage you to start growing your mailing list.

 10 Email Marketing Statistics to Convince You to Grow Your Email List

 #1 Three-quarters of companies agree that email offers “excellent” to “good” ROI.

 Email marketing has an ROI of 4,400%.
 Despite claims that email usage is on a decline, data shows that email is one of the most effective tools to communicate with your audience

 Three-quarters of companies agree that email offers ‘excellent’ to ‘good’ ROI http://snip.ly/y5i3j #emailmarketing [click to tweet]

 #2 Email use worldwide will top 3 billion users by 2020.
 (The Radicati Group, 2016)